123456789_123456789_123456789_123456789_123456789_

 Validations

 Active Record allows you to validate the state of a model before it gets written into the database.
-There are several methods that you can use to check your models and validate that an attribute value is not empty, is unique and not already in the database, follows a specific format, and many more.
+There are several methods that allow for different types of validations.
+For example, validate that an attribute value is not empty, is unique, is not already in the database, follows a specific format, and many more.

 Methods like save, create and update validate a model before persisting it to the database.
-When a model is invalid these methods return false and no database operations are performed.
+If the model is invalid, no database operations are performed.
+In this case the save and update methods return false.
+The create method still returns the object, which can be checked for errors.
 All of these methods have a bang counterpart (that is, save!, create! and update!), which are stricter in that they raise an ::ActiveRecord::RecordInvalid exception when validation fails.
 A quick example to illustrate:

 class User < ApplicationRecord